-- 1. Learn the information that is needed to search for scholarships - 2.
+- 1. Learn how to collect information about their culture, family background, interests, and activities - 2.
 Connect their own culture, family background, interests, and activities to available scholarships - 3.
-Evaluate the scholarship opportunities that exist to help them achieve a postsecondary education
+Evaluate the opportunities that exist to help them achieve a post-secondary education - 4.
+Create a presentation that demonstrates an understanding of their own background and scholarships available